All About Microsoft Windows And Technology !!!

 • This will check for available updates, and install them, you only need to reboot your PC to apply the updates.

-Download windows 10 update
+Windows 10 update download

 Check for System File Corruption